Skip to main content

 }

-Take note of validation in the step above, this field is restricted to not allow negative values.
+Take note of min_value in the step above, this field is restricted to not allow negative values.
 For more information, see integer validation.

 Create Custom Field - location-name